MaastrichtU-IDS/solid-station/README.md

 > N.B. you can also try to use the proxy of your choice as explained in the [official SOLID documentation](https://solidproject.org//self-hosting/nss).

-## Deploy SOLID
+Go back to the root of the git repository: `cd ..`

-Go back to the root of the git repository.
+## Deploy SOLID pods

 Change the `docker-compose.yml` to set the right path for HTTPS certificates in `VIRTUAL_HOST`, `LETSENCRYPT_HOST` variables (wildcards are not supported.